-Opportunities exist for creating a new street network in this area, having regard to the existing railway station and associated car park and this is examined in more detail in Chapter 6.
+Opportunities exist for creating a new street network in this area, having regard to the existing railway station and associated car park.

 Character Area 4: North of Main Street

 This character area stretches east from Hands Lane and is located to the north of the town centre primarily along the Portrane Road.
 The area is characterised by schools and the community centre, library and other community uses including the credit union and scout den.